The Rocky Horror Picture Show: Sequel

-Remake
+Glee and 2016 remake

-"The Rocky Horror Glee Show" aired on 26 October 2010, as part of the second season of the television series Glee—and recreated several scenes from the film, including the opening credits.
-It featured Barry Bostwick and Meat Loaf in cameo roles.
+"The Rocky Horror Glee Show" aired on 26 October 2010, as part of the second season of the television series Glee.
+It recreated several scenes from the film, including the opening credits and featured Barry Bostwick and Meat Loaf in cameo roles.
 An EP album covering seven songs from the movie was released on 19 October 2010.

 On 10 April 2015, the Fox Network announced it would air a modern-day reimagining of the film, titled The Rocky Horror Picture Show: Let's Do the Time Warp Again.
-On 22 October 2015, Fox announced that the role of Dr. Frank N. Furter would be played by transgender actress Laverne Cox.
-Ryan McCartan played Brad, alongside Victoria Justice as Janet, with Reeve Carney as Riff Raff and singer/model Staz Nair as Rocky.
-Adam Lambert portrays Eddie.
-Tim Curry, who portrayed Dr. Frank N. Furter in the original film, portrays the Criminologist.
-On 1 February 2016, the network announced that Broadway veteran Annaleigh Ashford would portray Columbia.
-On 5 February 2016, Ben Vereen joined the cast as Dr. Everett von Scott.

-Kenny Ortega, best known for the High School Musical franchise and Michael Jackson's This Is It (2009) directed, choreographed and executive-produced the remake; Lou Adler, who was an executive producer of the original film, has the same role for the new film, which premiered on Fox on 20 October 2016.
+Later in the year Fox announced that the role of Dr. Frank N. Furter would be played by transgender actress Laverne Cox.
+Ryan McCartan played Brad, alongside Victoria Justice as Janet, with Reeve Carney as Riff Raff and Staz Nair as Rocky.
+Adam Lambert portrayed Eddie.
+Tim Curry played the Criminologist.
+In February 2016, the network announced that Annaleigh Ashford would portray Columbia, and Ben Vereen joined the cast as Dr. Everett von Scott.
+Kenny Ortega, best known for the High School Musical franchise and Michael Jackson's This Is It (2009) directed, choreographed and executive-produced the remake; Lou Adler, who was an executive producer of the original film, had the same role for the new film, which premiered on Fox on 20 October 2016.

-Video game
+Video games

-An early video game adaptation was released in 1985 on Commodore 64 and 128.
+An early video game adaptation was released for Apple II, Commodore 64, Commodore 128, ZX Spectrum, and Amstrad CPC created by the CRL Group PLC.

 Another adaptation, by Freakzone Games, was released on 27 October 2024, on Microsoft Windows, Nintendo Switch, PlayStation 5, Xbox Series X and Series S.